Women in IT or inspiring women at FI

 FI IT Colloquium with inspiring women in IT

-The goal of the colloquia organized by FI is to present current research in various areas of computer science to a wide audience within the faculty.
-More information about the colloquia can be found
+The goal of the colloquia organized by FI is to introduce current research in various areas of computer science to a broad audience within the faculty.
+More information about the colloquia can be found HERE.

-doc.
-Jana Tůmová, working at KTH Royal Institute of Technology in Stockholm.
+14.3.2023 - doc.
+Jana Tůmová from KTH Royal Institute of Technology in Stockholm.

 FI webinar on the growing role of diversity in IT

-In an increasingly technology-driven world, digital innovation and creativity can hardly be fully exploited if it is generated by only a small part of the population.
+In an increasingly technology-driven world, digital innovation and creativity can hardly be fully harnessed if only a small proportion of the population generates it.
 In this context, the question often arises - why do girls choose particular interests, study programmes and careers as an alternative to computer science or information technology?
 What are the motivators and benefits of these alternatives that IT lacks?
 Our webinar focuses on the growing role of diversity in IT, including some findings from recent studies on the topic.
 We'll discuss effective strategies for making IT more inclusive and open to diverse talent.
-And we'll share lessons learned about getting more girls involved in IT, including insights and strategies specifically related to academia.
+And we'll share lessons learned from engaging more girls in IT, including insights and strategies specifically related to academia.

 International Day of Women and Girls in Science 11 February 2023